michardy/blog/content/2020-04-04_graalvm_and_rust.md

 ### Removing `fshl`
 #### Or not knowing when to give up
-Fortunatly, `fshl` can be removed if you know to reimpliment it in LLVM IR.
+Fortunately, `fshl` can be removed if you know to reimpliment it in LLVM IR.
-1. Take the `graalhello.bc` file and disassemble it to ir:
+1. Take the `graalhello.bc` file and disassemble it to IR:
 ``` sh
 $ llvm-dis graalhello.bc
 ```
-2. Open up `graalhello.ll` in your prefered editor.
+2. Open up `graalhello.ll` in your preferred editor.
 Hopefully it does not crash.
 3. find a line starting with:
 ``` llvm